michelmsft/GoodFood/demoguide/demoguide.md

 After deploying the solution, you can demonstrate the following interactive features:

-- Start the application by running `dotnet run`, and initiate the conversation with a greeting, such as:
+- Start the application by running `dotnet run`, and initiate the conversation with a greeting **into the active microphone**, such as:
   `"Hello!"`

 - Ask about the available food options, for example: